chrisarcand/chrisarcand.github.io/_posts/2025-03-19-purposeful-commits.md

 ### Happy Git Spelunking

 I hope this has given you some ideas on how to structure your Git history in a way that's helpful for future you and your team.
-Remember that it's practicality, not pedentry.
+Remember that it's practicality, not pedantry.
 It'll change how you think about approaching software changes in general and make you a better engineer in the process.